SKPVenkataSDeepthi/Database-Management-System-DBMS/MongoDB/Notes/MongoDB Atlas.md

 * Example: In MongoDB, the deleteOne() or deleteMany() methods are used to delete documents from a collection.

-# Cluster Mnagement with MongoDB Atlas CLI
+# Cluster Management with MongoDB Atlas CLI
 ### Create a new cluster
 mongocli atlas cluster create <cluster-name> --tier M10 --provider AWS --region us-east-1